mozilla-conduit/git-hg-sync/README.md

 ### Example synchronisation

 To create, then synchronise a new commit to the `beta` and `esr115` branches, do the following.
+A tag can also be created, and synced.

 ```console
 $ docker compose exec sync git --git-dir /clones/test-repo-git/.git commit --allow-empty -m 'test commit'